• Skip to primary navigation

 • 6 Eggs

-• ¼ cup Fresh Chives (or herb of choice)
+• ¼ cup Fresh Chives (minced) (or fresh herbs of choice such as parsley)

 • ½ cup Mayo